Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 The Problem With the Adonis Index

-Both ratios were used as loose proxies of muscularity and leanness.
+Both ratios are used as loose proxies of muscularity and leanness.
 The more muscular we get, the bigger our chests, backs, and shoulders become, giving us larger shoulder-to-waist and chest-to-waist ratios.
 The leaner we get, the smaller our waists become, boosting the ratio even further.

-This gave me an idea.
+So I conducted some research of my own.
 I drew a man with a greater shoulder-to-waist ratio and bigger shoulder muscles.
 Then I drew a man with bigger chest muscles and narrower shoulders.
 Both were similarly lean and muscular overall.

 Illustration of a man with broad shoulders and a man with a big chest, testing the attractiveness of a large shoulder-to-waist ratio.

-I surveyed 400 women, asking them which proportions they found more attractive.
+I surveyed a little over 400 women, asking them which proportions they found more attractive.
 65% of them said they preferred the guy on the right, with the bigger chest but smaller shoulder-to-waist ratio.
 Men had the same preference.
 I suspect that’s because, at least from this angle, the guy with the bigger chest looks stronger.

 This lines up with the results of a study by Sell and colleagues (study).
 Sell found that stronger men tended to look stronger.
 Those stronger men were rated as more attractive by women.